mraysmit/restmonkey/docs/README.md

 A: Yes.
 Add more entries under `resources:`.
 Each gets CRUD under `/api/{name}`.

 **Q: Can I add custom logic per route?**
 A: Yes.
-You own `TinyRest.java`.
+You own `RESTMonkey.java`.
 Add a route, call into your code, return a `Response`.

 **Q: Does it support HTTPS?**
 A: Not out of the box.
 For tests, plain HTTP is enough.
 If you need TLS, wrap behind a test reverse proxy or extend the server.